 With that in mind, it's a good time to consider picking up flood insurance.
-Our independent agents are here to eliminate the hassle of searching on your own by walking you through a handpicked selection of top policies for you.
+Our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a handpicked selection of top policies for you.

 Summed up, flood insurance will cover your property/structure and most of your belongings if it’s inundated by natural water (i.e., rain, waves, etc.).
 Many policies dictate that the water must cover at least two acres of normally dry land in order to qualify for reimbursement.

 Unfortunately, no. A homeowners policy will never cover costs of floods or a number of other catastrophic accidents.
 It's too difficult to predict the total cost of flood damage (or damage by other natural disasters) to homes each year.

 Also, not enough insurance policyholders will pay extra towards their premiums for this protection, in order to cover the amount of money the insurance company would have to pay in damage claims.
 Therefore, offering the coverage isn't worth it to them.